superuser-blog/superuser/_posts/2019-09-20-python-2-integers.md

     return p + N_INTOBJECTS - 1;
 }
 ```
 There are some spoilers in the comment in the code above.
 There are two new variables introduced above.
 The `block_list` and the `free_list`. `block_list` is a singly linked list of bunch of `PytIntObjects`. `free_list` is the pointer to next free object in this said bunch of Int objects in a block.
-So here is what happens in plain english:
+So here is what happens in plain English:

 1. Allocate a new `PyIntBlock`
 2. Add the block at the beginning of the `block_list` linked list.